Bit125/stress-management/README.md

 > - Log in to you're account
 > - Make a stress report
 > - View all you're stress reports
+>
+> This project was made for a hackathon